The Twisted Claw: Plot summary (original edition)

 The brothers decide that their only hope is to play on the crew's resentment towards the Captain and incite another mutiny.
 They find out that the Captain has rationed some of the gold coins to the men and so they are not going to turn against him.
 Changing tactics, Joe plays on their superstitious nature and tells one of the crew that the Captain is going to kill them, which will curse the ship and it will sink, drowning all aboard.
 The terrified seaman rushes to tell the rest of the crew.
 He returns and informs them that the crew is afraid of being punished and won't engage in a second uprising.
 Just then, one of the officers appears and herds them to the Captain's cabin.
 As a last desperate chance, the boys raise a commotion yelling out “Don’t kill us!”.
 The crew, eavesdropping outside, becomes fearful, breaks down the cabin door, and removes the Captain, Pierre and the officers to the brig.

 Now free, the brothers see their chance to use the wireless to summon help.
 Sparks feigns ignorance of the situation and requests that the coil be restored.
-Frank seems to oblige, and as soon as Sparks thinks the radio is fixed, turns on them and attempts to summon the other Parrot ships to put down the mutiny.
+Frank seems to oblige, and as soon as Sparks thinks the radio is fixed, he turns on them and attempts to summon the other Parrot ships to put down the mutiny.
 But Frank only pretended to comply and the radio does not function.
 The crew imprison Sparks in the brig.

 With the radio fixed, the Hardys attempt to summon help, but a storm arises and the static makes it impossible to know if their messages are getting through.
 After repeated attempts to relay a message, the radio gives out without receiving any reply.

 One of the crew informs them that they have decided to change course and head for the Mediterranean in order to avoid prosecution for mutiny, and are even considering freeing the Captain, who has promised to double their money and make sure they are not punished.
 Just then, the lookout on the mast spots a ship steaming towards them.
 The radio messages got through and it is a U.S. revenue cutter.
 A shot is fired across the bow and a boarding crew takes over the ship.
 Fenton Hardy is aboard the cutter and congratulates his sons on a job well done.

 A worldwide alert is given, and any officers of the Parrot vessels with the claw insignia are being arrested.
 A contingent of American warships seize the island and capture the King of Barracuda.
 Back home, the Hardys travel to Washington for the official investigation, and confront the deposed king.
 They show him the pirate book and he confesses that the author was his grandfather, and that he always regretted losing it and feared that it would be his undoing.